Samsung/Tizen.NET/README.md

-This project hosts the [Tizen .NET Portal](https://samsung.github.io/Tizen.NET/ ) which provides the useful information about developing the Tizen .NET application in one space.<br/>
+This project hosts the [Tizen .NET Portal](https://samsung.github.io/Tizen.NET/ ), which provides useful information about developing Tizen .NET applications in one space.<br/>
 Visit the `Quick Guides` and the `Known Issues` to get started.
 See the `Posts` for the deeper information.

 ## Local Build Test
-### Jekyll Environment
+### Jekyll environment
-- Check out on [Jekyll Installation](https://jekyllrb.com/docs/installation/), or see the summary below.
+- Check out on [Jekyll Installation](https://jekyllrb.com/docs/installation/), or see the following summary.
   - Requirement
     - Ruby version 2.2.5 or above (`ruby -v`)
     - RubyGems (`gem -v`)